Actions and Detail Panel

 Our new three-day course which now encompasses the essential parts of Developing a Business i.e. Business Planning, Finance and Marketing.
-The dates for this course are 5th, 6th and 8 December 2016.
-Each day the course runs for 5 hours with a half-hour lunch break.
-Materials and course notes are provided
+The dates/times for this course are 15th, 16th and 23rd May at 9.30 to 14.30.
+Materials and course notes are provided.

 The course includes: